 Value-added Telecommunication License.
-The Telecommunications Regulations promulgated by the State Council and its related implementation rules, including the Catalogue of Classification of Telecommunications Business issued by the MIIT, categorize various types of telecommunications and telecommunications-related activities into basic or value-added telecommunications services, and internet information services, or ICP services, are classified as value-added telecommunications businesses.
-Under the Telecommunications Regulations, commercial operators of value-added telecommunications services must first obtain an ICP License from the MIIT or its provincial level counterparts.
+The Telecommunications Regulations promulgated by the State Council and its related implementation rules, including the Catalogue of Classification of Telecommunications Business issued by the MIIT, categorize various types of telecommunications and telecommunications-related activities into basic or value-added telecommunications services, and internet information services, or ICP services, are classified as value-added telecommunications Regulations, commercial operators of value-added telecommunications services must first obtain an ICP License from the MIIT or its provincial level counterparts.
 Pursuant to the Administrative Measures on Internet Information Services promulgated by the State Counsel in 2000 and amended in 2011, a commercial ICP service operator must obtain an ICP License from the relevant government authorities before engaging in any commercial ICP service in China.
 When the ICP service involves areas of news, publication, education, medical treatment, health, pharmaceuticals and medical equipment, and if required by law or relevant regulations, specific approval from the respective regulatory authorities must be obtained prior to applying for the ICP License from the MIIT or its provincial level counterpart.
 In 2017, the MIIT replaced the Administrative Measures on Telecommunications Business Operating Licenses promulgated in 2009 by promulgating the Administrative Measures on Telecommunications and procedures for obtaining such licenses and the administration and supervision of such licenses.
-Jingdong 360, as our ICP operator, holds an ICP License issued by the Beijing Telecommunications Administration for the provision of information services through the internet and also a value-added telecommunication license issued by the MIIT for the provision of information services through a mobile network, the provision of internet data center services, internet access services, and online data processing and transactio
+Jingdong 360, as our ICP operator, holds an ICP License issued by the Beijing Telecommunications Administration for the provision of information services through a mobile network, the provision of internet and also a value-added telecommunication license issued by the MIIT for the provision of information services through a mobile network, the provision of internet data center services, internet access services, and online data processing and transaction proces

 Internet Publication License/Network Publication Service License.
 The State Administration of Radio and Television, or SAPPRT, formerly known as the General Administration of Press and Publication, Radio, Film and Television, or the GAPPRFT, which is integrated from the State Administration of Radio, Film and Television, and the General Administration of Press and Publication, established in March 2018 as a result of institutional reform, is the government agency responsible for regulating publication activities in China.
-In June 2002, the MIIT and the General Administration of Press and Publication to conduct internet Publication, which require internet publishers to obtain a license from the General Administration of Press and Publication to conduct internet publication activities.
-In February 2016, the SAPPRT and the MITT jointly issued the Administrative Measures on Network Publication, which took effect in March 2016 and replaced the Tentative Administrative Measures on Internet Publication service.
-Pursuant to the Administrative Measures on Network Publication, entities engaging in the network publication service are required to obtain a network publication service license from SAPPRT; the network publishing services refer to the activities of providing network publications to the public through information networks; and the network publications refer to the digitalized works with the publishing features such as editing, producing and processing.
-The Administrative Measures on Network Publication procedures for obtaining a Network Publication Service License, Jingdong 360 holds a Network Publication Service License, which will expire in December 2021.
+In June 2002, the MIIT and the General Administration of Press and Publication is integrated the Tentative Administrative Measures on Internet Publication, which require internet publishers to obtain a license from the General Administrative Measures on Internet Publication activities.
+In February 2016, the SAPPRT and the MITT jointly issued the Administrative Measures on Network Publication further strengthened and expanded the supervision and management on the network publication service.
+Pursuant to the Administrative Measures on Network Publication, entities engaging in the network publication service are required to obtain a network publication service license from SAPPRT; the network publication services refer to the activities of providing network publications to the public through information network; and the network publication also provide the detailed qualifications and application procedures for obtaining a Network Publication also provide the detailed qualifications and application procedures for obtaining a Network Publication Service License, Jingdong 360 holds a Network Publication Service License, which will expire in December 2021.